Installing on Linux — Overview

 - Full Packages: Install all available system components of KubeSphere such as DevOps, service mesh, and alerting.

-- As images will be pulled and operating systems will be downloaded from the Internet, your environment must have Internet access.
-Otherwise, you need to use the air-gapped installer instead.
+- As images will be pulled from the Internet, your environment must have Internet access.
+Otherwise, you need to install KubeSphere in an air-gapped environment.

 - For all-in-one installation, the only one node is both the master and the worker.

-- For multi-node installation, you need to specify the node roles in the configuration file before installation.
+- For multi-node installation, you need to provide host information in a configuration file.